pingidentity/pingidentity-devops-getting-started/docs/reference/usingCertificates.md

 !!! note "CERTIFICATE_NICKNAME Setting"
     There is an additional certificate-based variable used to identity the certificate alias used within the `KEYSTORE_FILE`.
-    That variable is called `CERTFICATE_NICKNAME`, which identifies the certificate to use by the server in the `KEYSTORE_FILE`.
+    That variable is called `CERTIFICATE_NICKNAME`, which identifies the certificate to use by the server in the `KEYSTORE_FILE`.
     If a value isn't provided, the container will look at the list certs found in the `KEYSTORE_FILE` and if one and only one certificate is found of type `PrivateKeyEntry`, then that alias will be used.